CaptainCrouton89/AlariaWiki/Velwey.md

 This knowledge does not come for free, however.
 You must give up 1 year of lived memories, which flow into the pool of experience that fuels the [magic](Magic) of the [Velwey](Velwey) city, or else pay 1000 ducat.

+Dream weavers are divine, secret priests.
+Will travel around at night and kill you in your sleep, freeing you to live forever in dream world.
+Huge honor.
+Happens to peoeple who are ready.
+They always know.

 ## Physical Appearance